Ennnm/recluse-centre/chuanxin-post-mortems.md

 That said, it might be preferable if we have come to a consensus early on the UI library to use.
 It is usually not recommended to have multiple large UI libraries imported, for fear of clashing styles.
 We wouldn't want to have Bootstrap and Material UI running at the same time, conflicting each other.

-### Webpack

-Secondly, Webpack.
-I believe both of us would have benefited from knowing how to set up Webpack by ourselves better.
-StackOverflow and copying setups will not suffice, because everyone's Webpack setup differs.

-That said, I also felt Rocket Academy's documentations on Webpack can also be better.
-Quoting [this documentation here](https://bootcamp.rocketacademy.co/6-6-frontend-infrastructure/6.1-webpack/6.1.1-webpack-with-local-modules):

-> We will rarely need to configure Webpack from scratch, because usually someone on the team has done it already.
-No need to understand all the details of Webpack configuration at the moment.

-Given the overall personality of this batch to explore outside the curriculum, such a statement will not suffice.
-Then again, as mentioned earlier, everyone's Webpack setup differs.
-I also know senior developers who have had difficulties wrangling with Webpack.
-Personally, I am not sure how Rocket Academy can improve the Webpack documentation so that we are sufficiently confident to set up our own configurations.

 ### Consistency in chat timestamps in Socket.io

 Let's refer to the diagrams [here](https://lucid.app/lucidchart/5890a381-f2c4-46b6-a48c-40b64cc7c381/edit?viewport_loc=247%2C184%2C1591%2C719%2Cg2gpeH_JiEd~&invitationId=inv_fcdec2c5-cf91-4e01-b6ae-48370dc1fccb) again.

 I only realised this bug during the project presentations, because a student from FTBC5 is living in a timezone 1 hour before Singapore time.
 Namely, the order of the chat messages is rendered correctly on the chat interface, but her timestamp says `9:40:00` instead of `10:40:00` instead.

 No particular code to show for this, but I am rendering the timestamps as a string using `${hour}:${min}:${sec}` on `socket.emit` instead of `socket.on('chat:receive')`.
 Using Socket.io and databases deployed on Heroku, I should not only be considering the differences between client time and server time, but also if the timestamp should be reflecting the one on the client sender's end, or the client recipient's end.